 In general, positive reinforcement is considered to be more effective than negative reinforcement because it does not rely on punishment or fear to teach a new behavior.

 Not just obedience class dogs but other breeds of big or small dogs can be trained with positive reinforcement.
-This technique is the essence of training this plays role in every type of training whether it is respect training to toilet training.
+This technique is the essence of training this plays a role in every type of training whether it is respect training to toilet training.

 Additionally, positive reinforcement can build a stronger bond between you and your dog because it involves giving them rewards for good behavior.